stadium-software/repeater-childgrids/Readme.md

 4. Initialise the view in the [Page.Load](#pageload) event handler
 5. Add the [CSS](#css) to your Embedded files and reference them in the application  header property

+Check out the [Repeater DataGrid](https://github.com/stadium-software/repeater-datagrid) repo to find out how to add some more advanced features

 # Version
 1.0